games-for-debian/roblox-studio-for-debian/README.md

-# roblox-studio-for-debian
+# install roblox studio for debian tutorial
-ts is roblox studio for debian
+the first step is to install the file.1.deb and restart the second step is to install the file.2.deb and it is done